lAramusl/BadApple_CLI/readme.md

 Badapple in your terminal for adhd reasons.

-It expects you to find video and audio and put it in destination folder.
+It expects you to find video and audio and put it in project folder.

 Requirements:
 OpenCV 4.6.0